akamai/edgeworkers-examples/public_examples/edgekv/postman/README.md

-# akamai-edgekv-postman

-Akamai EdgeKV API PostMan collection
+# Akamai EdgeKV API PostMan collection

-Based on the EdgeKV API (based on the EdgeKV v1 API) found here - https://github.com/akamai/edgeworkers-examples/tree/master/edgekv/apis#edgekv-api

-A PostMan API collection and skeleton environment.
+A PostMan API collection and skeleton environment based on the EdgeKV v1 API found [here](https://github.com/akamai/edgeworkers-examples/tree/master/edgekv/apis#edgekv-api).

-Clone the repo to your local drive, then import the collection and environment into a PostMan Workspace
+Clone the repo to your local drive, then import the collection and environment into a PostMan Workspace to use it.

 ## To test
 - Define a MockServer in Postman and set the hostname of the MockServer (without the https://) in the host variable of the environment.